zero-stroke/SecuritiesCorrelations/README.md

 Be able to calculate correlations for more recent timeframes, e.g. for the  last month using 15-minute resolution data.

+Database to query for pkl files so that calculations are no necessary for non-recent correlations.

 Add anomaly detection.

 ## Contributing: